-Application was made to Alberta Environmental and Parks ("AEP") for an Environmental and Enhancement Act Industrial Approval for the Bowden Facility in July 2018.
+Application was made to Alberta Environmental and Parks ("AEP") for an Environmental and Enhancement Act Industrial Approval for the Bowden facility in July 2018.
 AEP granted approval to advance the requisite 30-day public notice period which subsequently ended on June 30, 2019.
 One submission was received during this period which the Company, in conjunction with Parkland Refinery, addressed directly with the filer.
-Supplemental information request and response exchanges with AEP continue.
+On October 2, 2019, the Company received a draft approval for the Bowden facility.
+The Company has responded to the draft conditions to the approval and are currently waiting a response from the AEP.